kizikalper/kizikalper/README.md

 - 👋 Hi, I’m @kizikalper
 - 👀 I’m interested in data-related fields; business intelligence, information systems, project management.
 - Blockchain technology and cryptocurrencies are the areas that excite me and I love to research and learn.
-- 🌱 I’m currently learning python programming language and on cloud databases.
+- 🌱 I'm currently learning the Python programming language and working on cloud databases.
 Besides, I do research on project management methodologies.
 - Since the fields that will increase efficiency and sustainability and the idea of "eliminating waste at every opportunity" are so attractive to me.
 - 💞️ I’m looking to collaborate on a team that values development, follows developing technology, constantly renews itself, is open to learning, and supports each other.